Jbleezy/BO2-Reimagined/README.md

 * Quick Revive elevator randomizes with Speed Cola and Who's Who elevators
 * Pack-a-Punch can be used while elevator is moving
 * Doors that open the same zone in the Blue Highrise area open together
+* Players no longer fall off the map when using the slide
 * Zombies killed by an elevator no longer respawn
 * Zombies are no longer killed while spawning in a stationary elevator
 * Zombies no longer spawn in the Blue Rooftop area when in the Green Rooftop area
 * Zombies no longer spawn across from the debris in the Orange Highrise area when the debris is closed
-* Zombies no longer fall off the map traversing down to the Green Rooftop Level 1A zone
+* Zombies no longer fall off the map when traversing down to the Green Rooftop Level 1A zone
-* Leapers no longer fall off the map traversing up to the Escape Pod Ground zone
+* Leapers no longer fall off the map when traversing up to the Escape Pod Ground zone
 * Fixed weapon model angle on upside down Mystery Box
 * Fixed zombies spawning in the elevator below the Green Rooftop Level 3B zone when in the Green Rooftop Level 3B zone
 * Fixed zombies not bleeding out in the Green Rooftop Level 1B zone when the debris is closed and there are no players in the zone